-The Office of Student Financial Services is open every weekday from 8:00 a.m. until 5:00 p.m.
-Those involved in classes on Saturday or during evenings may secure services from the Office of Student Financial Services by requesting assistance through their instructors.
+The Office of Student Financial Services is open every weekday from 8:00 a.m. until 4:30 p.m.
+Those involved in classes on Saturday or during evenings hours may secure assistance by contacting the Office of Student Financial Services at 1-800-FHU-FHU1 or finaid@fhu.edu.